 Part of the problem is the availability heuristic — we focus on what’s readily available.
 In this case that’s the newest information and the bigger picture gets lost.
 We fail to adjust the probability to reflect new information.

-The big idea behind Bayes’s theorem is that we continuously update our probability estimates on an as-needed basis.
+The big idea behind Bayes’s theorem is that we must continuously update our probability estimates on an as-needed basis.

 Let’s take a look at another example, only this time we’ll do some basic algebra.